 Updating – I vowed of my own accord not to update my stories on Sunday.
 This is out of respect for the Sabbath, recognizing that even highly religious stories on this site are probably a little too worldly for the Lord's day.

 Story completion – I see my posting the first chapter of a story as making a commitment to finish it.
-I sometimes get myself in a rut when it comes to updates and slow down my pace, but I don't actually even start posting anymore until I at least have a draft completed to help me in this responsibility that I've taken upon myself.
+I sometimes get myself in a rut when it comes to updates and slow down my pace, but I don't usually even start posting anymore until I at least have a draft completed to help me in this responsibility that I've taken upon myself.

 Recent and Upcoming Stories